polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ## How Transactions are Processed on a Block Authoring Node

 Depending on your network's configuration, you might have a combination of nodes authorized to author blocks and nodes not authorized for block authoring.
-If a Substrate node is authorized to produce blocks, it can process the signed and unsigned transactions it receives.
+If a Polkadot SDK node is authorized to produce blocks, it can process the signed and unsigned transactions it receives.
 The following diagram illustrates the lifecycle of a transaction that's submitted to a network and processed by an authoring node.

 ![](/images/polkadot-protocol/polkadot-components/transactions/transactions-lifecycles/transaction-lifecycle-1.webp)